snorton-dev/tetris-agent/README.md

 ## Overview

-This project implements a complete Tetris game engine in C along with multiple AI agents that can play the game autonomously.
+This project implements a Tetris game engine in C along with several agents that can play the game autonomously and a neat CLI.
 It includes:

 - Several evaluation heuristics (simple, random, linear)
 - Depth-limited search with averaging